dubhater/vapoursynth-sangnom/README.md

     Copyright (c) 2016 james1201
-    This project is licensed under the MIT license.
-Binaries are GPL v2.

-    Original Author: Victor Efimov

     Copyright (c) 2013 Victor Efimov

     This project is licensed under the MIT license.
 Binaries are GPL v2.